AntaresSimulatorTeam/antares-doc/docs/reference/misc-gen.md

 - `Waste` generation
 - `Geothermal` generation
 - Any `other` kind of non-dispatchable generation
-- A predefined time-series for the operation of Pumped Storage Power (`PSP`) plants, if they are not explicitly modeled.
+- A predefined time series for the operation of Pumped Storage Power (`PSP`) plants, if they are not explicitly modeled.
   A **positive value is considered as an output (generating)** to the grid, a **negative value is an input (pumping)** to the station.